IcyPebble/webinter/README.md

     # -> eq. to: await txt.add(_async=True)
 ```

-As you can see with ```btn.add()``` and ```txt.add()```, you do not always have to specify the _async parameter.
+As you can see with ```btn.add()``` and ```txt.add()```, you do not always have to specify the \_async parameter.
 However, you should not forget to await the functions if they are called in an asynchronous context.
-If it is necessary to decide for yourself whether the function is asynchronous or not, a list of all functions that accept the _async parameter can be found below:
+If it is necessary to decide for yourself whether the function is asynchronous or not, you should note that not all functions support the \_async parameter.
+An overview of these functions can be found here:
 <details>
-<summary>Functions with the _async parameter</summary>
+<summary>Functions <b>without</b> the _async parameter</summary>

-- WebI.group
-- WebI.order
-- WebI.alert
-- WebI.download
-- WebI.shutdown
-- Element.get
-- Element.add
-- Element.remove
-- Element.on
-- Element.remove_event_handler
-- Element.change_visibility
-- Element.update_attr
-- Element.remove_attr
-- MediaElement.change_src
-- DrawingBoard.toggle_eraser
-- DrawingBoard.clear
-- DrawingBoard.undo
-- Group.add_members
-- Group.remove_members
+- WebI.show
-- Group.disband
+- WebI.onload
-- Group.order
+- WebI.namespace
-- Group.toggle_sorting
+- Group.get_members
 </details>

 ## How to use elements
 After creating the core of our application (```webi = WebI()```), we can start adding content.
 There are multiple types of elements: [inputs](#inputs), [text](#text), [images, audio and videos](#images-audio-and-video)

+To create an element, the corresponding constructor function must be called **or awaited**, depending on the context.<br>
 However, these are not yet displayed after creation.
 To do this, the ```add()``` function must first be called.
 It returns the element itself, so it can be called in the same line.
 In order to remove the element again afterwards, ```remove()``` may be called.
 Each element can be found as an entry ({id(element): element}) in the ```webi.elements``` dictionary

 Yet, this function deletes the element and its event handlers completely; the ```change_visibility(mode="toggle"|"show"|"hide")``` function is therefore often better suited for simple hiding/display.<br>

 If you want to change or remove certain attributes of an element you can use ```update_attr()``` and ```remove_attr()``` repectively, with a dictionary of attributes or a list of attribute names as their first argument. "type", "src" and "style" can't be changed or removed.<br>
+For advanced customization, refer to the section ["Styling the elements"](#styling-the-elements).

 At last, the current value of an input element can be accessed by either calling them directly or calling the ```get()``` function.